Jason Morgan (discus thrower)

 Jason Morgan (born 6 October 1982) is a Jamaican discus thrower.
-On 6 June 2015 Morgan achieved the Jamaican record in the discus throw (68.19meters).
+On 6 June 2015 Morgan achieved the Jamaican record in the discus throw (68.19 meters).

 He won the silver medal at the 2006 Central American and Caribbean Games.
-He also competed at the 2007 World Championships 2011 World Championships and 2012 Summer Olympics without reaching the final.
+He also competed at the 2007 World Championships 2011 World Championships the 2015 World championships and 2012 Summer Olympics without reaching the final.
+He is the first Jamaican in history to compete at a World championships in Athletics in the discus throw.